e-rotaract/e-rotaract.github.io/_pages/join-us.md

 ## Can you participate at least in one meeting monthly?

-Our meetings are usually on Sundays.
+Our meetings are usually on Sundays, and last for 1 hour.

 {% include gallery-btn
   large=false